123Powerful/CV_ZhaoHui/README.md

 # zhaohui2021
 Welcome!
-This is a curriculum vitae for myself.
+This is a CV for myself.